matgott/js-notes/README.md

 ## lesson-94 - Hoisting

 Is a Javascript default behavior of moving all declarations to the top of the current scope.
 In case of variables only move the declaration, not the assignment.

+This happens because at the moment of creating the execution context first all variables are declared.

 - **Variables:** Are hoisted and initialized with `undefined`.
 - **Functions:** Formal functions are hoisted and initialized with their function value/reference.